Virgin Media O2 Logo in white

 The pods are designed to be placed wherever they’re needed.
 They fit into any normal three-pin socket in your home, so can go practically anywhere.
 However, they typically work best when they’re placed roughly halfway between your Virgin Media WiFi Hub and the ‘dead zone’ in your home.

-Our WiFi Pods are one of the easiest solutions to your coverage frustrations.
+Our WiFi Pods are one of the easiest solutions to your coverage frustrations and remove dead zones, so everyone in the household can stay online without interruptions.
 They’re designed to work effortlessly with your Virgin Media WiFi Hub, and the Virgin Media app will walk you through all steps to install your pods in no time.

 Find a broadband deal